AugelabTech/AugeLab-Studio-Issues/Installation on Linux.md

 # Installation manual of AugeLab Studio Headless on Linux/Docker
 This documentation will walk you through installation of augelab studio on a Linux distro.
 You may follow the same steps to dockerize whole process.

-> [!TIP]
-> When dockerizing the whole process, remove `apt-get update` commands to enable caching.
-Removing is not necessary but significantly shorthens consecutive building times.

 ## Install Python 3.9
 ```commandLine